Learning to Fly: Let's simulate evolution in Rust (pt 2)

 let mut inputs = inputs;

-... and it's unnecessary, because we might as well move this mut into function's parameters:
+... and it's unnecessary, because we might as well move this mut into the function's parameter:

 for layer in &self.layers {